ai-asif/Coursera-CNN/README.md

 This repository contains three projects on Convolutional Neural Network.
 The projects are implemented using Jupyter Notebook with Python3.

-Projects are implemented using Keras on top of TensorFlow.
+Projects are implemented using Keras on top of TensorFlow framework.

 Three projects are: